juanzandev/SKOLLR/GRAPHS_GUIDE.md

 # How to Add Graphs to SKOLLR

 ## Overview

-The Graphs page uses `matplotlib` with PySide6 integration.
-Charts are embedded directly in the Qt widget using `FigureCanvasQTAgg`.
+The Graphs page uses **Plotly** for interactive visualizations, embedded using `QWebEngineView`.
+Charts are rendered as HTML with interactive hover tooltips, zoom, and pan capabilities.

 ## Current Implementation

 Two example graphs are provided:

-1. **Horizontal Bar Chart** - Shows course grades as percentages
+1. **Horizontal Bar Chart** - Shows course grades as percentages (interactive hover)
-2. **Pie Chart** - Shows distribution of letter grades (A, B, C, etc.)
+2. **Donut Chart** - Shows distribution of letter grades (A, B, C, etc.)

 ## Adding New Graphs